thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Streaming-Data.md

 ]
 ---

-To instantaneously receive data we can stream it from TinySolution.
-Streaming is a add-on feature that build on the [[Query Module|Querying Data]], this means functionality like filtering and time ranges apply as well.
+To instantaneously receive data from Devices in a Container, you may enable data streaming from TinySolution™.
+Streaming is an add-on feature to the [[Query Module|Querying Data]], this includes functionality like filtering and time ranges aswell.

 ## Stream data infinitely

-By default there is no limitation on how long you can stream data.
+By default there is no limitation on how long you may stream data.
 The data is sent as chunks over HTTP, the connection is kept until the client disconnects.